 This code will be reviewed by the Committee as we go forward and see how matters develop and the code operates.

 As stated by BR “public health is the number one priority” and all members must take responsibility for ensuring this when resuming rowing and help reduced the spread of the virus.

 1. You must not attempt to row if you show signs of being infected.

 2. If you row and then show signs of infection you must get tested ASAP and if the results are positive you must as well as following the government guidelines advise a member of the Committee immediately.
 Please refer to the Committee Contact Details page.

 3. If you are contacted by the Committee and advised you have rowed within the last 14 days with a member who has reported a positive test result you must follow the Government quarantine rules.

-4. Each boat may only be rowed by one crew per 24-hour period.
-Do not launch and retrieve at the same time.
+4. Each boat may be used more than once per day.
+Boat bookings must allow a gap of 20 minutes between bookings.
+Boats must be returned to the boat park between sessions for cleaning and to allow crews to swap at a safe distance.
+When more than one boat is going out, do not launch and retrieve at the same time.
 Only one crew can be within the wooden or plastic boat park areas at any one time.